|

 /// <para>

-/// Both the <paramref name="contextPath"/> and <paramref name="dockerfilePath"/> are relative to the AppHost directory unless
+/// The <paramref name="contextPath"/> is relative to the AppHost directory unless it is a fully qualified path.

-/// they are fully qualified.
-If the <paramref name="dockerfilePath"/> is not provided, the path is assumed to be Dockerfile relative
+/// If the <paramref name="dockerfilePath"/> is not provided, it defaults to "Dockerfile" in the <paramref name="contextPath"/>.

 /// </para>